wmcguire18/intermission-assignments/prep-for-module-3-frontend.markdown

 Go through these resources to get started learning some React!

-* Read over Tyler McGinnis' [React Tutorial: A Comprehensive Guide to learning React.js in 2018](https://tylermcginnis.com/reactjs-tutorial-a-comprehensive-guide-to-building-apps-with-react/)
+* Read over Tyler McGinnis' [React Tutorial: A Comprehensive Guide to learning React.js in 2018](https://tylermcginnis.com/reactjs-tutorial-a-comprehensive-guide-to-building-apps-with-react/) ###DONE
 * Go through the [React tutorial from the docs](https://reactjs.org/tutorial/tutorial.html)
 * Take a deeper dive into JSX with the [React docs](https://reactjs.org/docs/introducing-jsx.html) and this [tutorial](https://flaviocopes.com/jsx/)
 * Take a look at some extra [JSX gotchas (courtesy of tyler McGinnis)](https://ui.dev/jsx/)